GallowayLabMIT/rushd/README.md

 ## Complete Examples

 ## Developer install
-If you'd like to hack locally on `atlas-rfp`, after cloning this repository:
+If you'd like to hack locally on `rushd`, after cloning this repository:
 ```
 $ git clone https://github.com/GallowayLabMIT/rushd.git
 $ cd rushd
 ```
-you can create a local virtual environment, and install `rushd` in "development (editable) mode"
+you can create a local virtual environment, and install `rushd` in "development (editable) mode" with the extra requirements for tests.
 ```
 $ python -m venv env
 $ .\env\Scripts\activate    (on Windows)
 $ source env/bin/activate   (on Mac/Linux)
-$ pip install -e .
+$ pip install -e .[dev]
 ```
 After this 'local install', you can use and import `rushd` freely without having to re-install after each update.